Select a Topic

 Use the registration link on the homepage.
 An active OSAC account is required.
 To create a new account go to osac.gov/About/JoinUs

 When is the deadline to register?

 OSAC members may register throughout the duration of the Annual Briefing.
 We encourage you to register early to receive all correspondence ahead of the event and to secure your place in networking sessions.

-This event is for all OSAC users!
-You may register for this event if you hold an OSAC account as a member, newsletter subscriber, or government user.
-If you do not have an account, but wish to become a member or newsletter subscriber, please visit the Join Us page on our main site.
+This event is open to all OSAC members: both at the Limited and Full membership level.
+If you do not have an account, please visit the Join Us page on our main site.

 If your organization is not yet registered with OSAC, the highest ranking security official at your organization may apply on the Join Us page of OSAC.gov.
 That person will need to provide your organization’s articles of incorporation.
 Once the organization is registered, an unlimited number of registrants can become OSAC members under the umbrella of that organization.

 Can Country Chapter members register if they are not Full OSAC members?

 Yes, Country Chapter members may register even if they do not have Full membership status.
 You just need an OSAC.gov account.

 To request Full OSAC membership under your registered organization, click here.
 The point of contact for your organization will receive an email notification to approve your request.
 Once approved, you can register for the Annual Briefing.

 Members of my team are not OSAC members but I want them to see an Annual Briefing session.
 Can they join?